coreyoconnor/nix_configs/README.md

 checkout under `dev/`.
 Which is useful to iterate on a flake dependency using submodules.
 While keeping the `prod-` builds clean of those changes.

+## Default Configuration

+This applies a default configuration to all `computers/` defined in `systems`:

+1. the nix flake registry is the flake used to build the computer
+2. hostname is the computer name
+3. nix regularly GCs
+4. `wheel` users are authorized to `journal`

+### 1. Configured Registry

+This ensures when using `nix shell nixpkgs#foo` the `nixpkgs` being referred to is *exactly* the `nixpkgs` used to build the computer.
+This is typically what I want: Consistency between the two.

+Add a `nixpkgs-unstable` import to your `flake.nix` and `nix flake update nixpkgs-unstable`.
+This provides an `nixpkgs-unstable` registry entry that is relatively easy to update.

 ## Development